lisagarcia13/Salsa/README.md

 - Get and Post recipes utilizing Airtable
 - Render data on page
-- Users can create salsa recipes with
+- Users can create salsa recipes with a form
+- Salsa recipes can be found organzied under categories
+- App will be designed using a combination of flexbox, CSS, and a component library

 #### PostMVP